DataDog/hiring-engineers/answers.md

 ![](img/1_2.PNG?raw=true)

-Further verification can be found on the DataDog welcome screen which now shows a hexagon with my host.
+Further verification could be found on the DataDog welcome screen which now showed a hexagon with my host.

 ![](img/1_3.PNG?raw=true)